-The Cell Browser allows you to group related datasets into single-level collections.
-Collections will displayed in your cell browser alongside all of your other datasets; when you open a collection, it will show you all of the datasets within it.
+The Cell Browser allows you to group related datasets into a hierarchy, where datasets are grouped into collections, like files are grouped into directories.
+When you open a collection, it will show you all of the datasets within it.

-First, to enable the collections feature, you must add a single line pointing to
+To enable dataset hierarchies, you only have to add a single line pointing to

-the directory where all of your single-cell data lives to your
+the top-level parent directory where all of your single-cell data lives.

 datasets section.
 Put the